tensorush/Awesome-Jai-Programming/README.md

 # :sunglasses: :joystick: Awesome Jai Learning

-## :writing_hand: Session notes of the most recent Jai compiler developments.
+## :writing_hand: Collection of live stream notes on the most recent Jai compiler developments.

 > Sadly, I don't have the time now to keep up with these.
 Any contributions would be very welcome! 🤗